Signs and Symptoms of Dilaudid Abuse

 It is necessary to be proofed against these battles if one is to remain sober.
 This is the way the drug rehab program at Narconon works.
 Step by step, one’s susceptibility to drug use is dismantled.
 And since it is the addicted person himself (or herself) who does the work, they learn how to deal with these issues as they progress through the program.

 Narconon: Humane Withdrawal, Deep Detoxification and Much More

 Opiate addiction can create severe sickness and other symptoms during withdrawal.
 The signs of withdrawal will start showing up within six to 12 hours, depending on which opiate was being abused.
 With Dilaudid, withdrawal may start in as little as six hours.
 Sweating and anxiety may be the first signs.
 A person’s nose will start running.
 These first symptoms will be followed by muscle and bone pain and cramps.
 With care, nutritional support and plenty of one-on-one work with Narconon staff, a person going through this withdrawal process as part of the Narconon drug rehab can find this withdrawal experience much more tolerable than usual.

 It has been found that generous nutritional supplementation can ease some of the cramps and sickness.
 B vitamins, vitamin C, calcium and magnesium all help a body process this initial detoxification.
 The result is more comfort for the person in withdrawal.
 Supportive exercises that help a person remain objective and oriented in one’s new, safe surroundings also help make withdrawal tolerable.

-From that positive beginning, a person then begins the rehabilitation process.
-On the Narconon drug rehab program, this is going to involve learning simple but effective communication skills, doing a deep detoxification that has been shown to help alleviate or possibly even eliminate cravings, and then learning the life skills that will be needed to steer down a sober path.
+From that positive beginning, a person begins the rehabilitation process.
+On the Narconon drug rehab program, this is going to involve doing a deep detoxification that has been shown to help alleviate or eliminate cravings, and then learning the life skills that will be needed to steer down a drug-free path.